janniks/git-ignore/README.md

 git-ignore is added as an external executable for git.
 Basically, if there are executables in your PATH that match `git-<command>` then they will become available through git as `git command`.

+git-ignore uses GitHub and Toptal APIs to fetch the ignore templates.

 ## Credits 🌎

 - git-ignore uses templates from the [Toptal](https://www.toptal.com) [gitignore.io](https://gitignore.io) project.